AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/Adding_device.md

     ![Connected device as a child](images/border2.png "Connected device as a child"){:style="float: left;margin-right: 1177px;margin-top: 7px; margin-bottom: 17px;"}

     !!!
 Note
         The node should join the OTBR Thread network automatically.
-Within two minutes its state should be `router`
+Within two minutes its state should change to `router`.

         ![Connected device as a router](images/border3.png "Connected device as a router"){:style="float: left;margin-right: 1177px;margin-top: 7px; margin-bottom: 17px;"}